AtropineTears/ramp-primes/README.md

 It takes full advantage of the [RAMP](https://crates.io/crates/ramp) crate, which provides high-performance large integers through in-line assembly and a high level, simplistic interface for users to use, as well as lower-level components allowing complete control over large integers.

-It *may* require the use of the nightly build due to the use of ramp with inline-assembly.
+This crate **requires the use of the nightly toolchain** due to the use of ramp with inline-assembly.

 ## Usage

 Add the following to your `cargo.toml`:

-`ramp-primes = "*"`
+`ramp-primes = "0.1.0"`

 `ramp = "0.5"`

-If you have not already, install the nightly toolchain as this will only work on the nightly branch.
+If you have not already, install the nightly toolchain as this will only work on the nightly branch and then set as default toolchain.

+`rustup toolchain install nightly`

+`rustup default nightly`

 ### Example of Prime Number Generation